LSSTDESC/ImageProcessingPipelines/workflows/srs/README.md

 Here is an attempt to organise the data and softwares at CC-IN2P3:

 - Raw data : `/sps/lsst/datasets/desc/DC2/Run?.?`
 - Production data set: `/sps/lsst/dataprod/desc/DC2/Run?.?`
 - Dedicated software: `/pbs/throng/lsst/software/desc/DC2/Run?.?`
 - DM stack: `/sps/lsst/software/lsst_distrib/w_2018_??`

-In each `DC2` folders will be found several sub-folders corresponding to the different runs carries out during the test and production phases (Run1.1, Run1.2, Run1.etc) The `dedicated software` folder and its content will only be modifiable by a handful of people (Dominique, Johann, Fabio, Nicolas) through the modification of its Access Control
+In each `DC2` folders will be found several sub-folders corresponding to the different runs carried out during the test and production phases (Run1.1, Run1.2, Run1.etc) The `dedicated software` folder and its content will only be modifiable by a handful of people (Dominique, Johann, Fabio, Nicolas) through the modification of its Access Control